 By: Stanley F. Schmidt Ph.D.

-Farming is the sixth book in the Life of Fred Elementary Series, which is designed for students in grades 1-4.
+Ice Cream is the ninth book in the Life of Fred Elementary Series, which is designed for students in grades 1-4.

 Click here for sample pages.Format: Hardcover, 128 pages